 The blurb in Ehrman’s book Misquoting Jesus says that Ehrman chairs the Department of Religious Studies at the University of North Carolina, Chapel Hill.
 He is considered a leading authority on the early church and the life of Jesus, he has been featured in Time Magazine and NBC News.
 He is the author of twenty books and lives in Durham, North Carolina (Kindle location 3948).

-In his book Misquoting Jesus, Ehrman recounts his journey from a born-again fundamentalist at Moody Bible Institute to an evangelical at Wheaton College to a liberal at Yale Theological Seminary to eventually an agnostic/atheist at the University of North Carolina.
+In his book Misquoting Jesus, Ehrman recounts his journey from a born-again fundamentalist at Moody Bible Institute to an evangelical at Wheaton College to a liberal at Princeton Theological Seminary to eventually an agnostic/atheist at the University of North Carolina.
 Studying the Gospels radically transformed Ehrman from being a staunch defender of inerrancy to an aggressive opponent of inerrancy.

 Ehrman testified that he was converted as a sophomore in high school.
 He immediately began to seriously study God’s Word and memorize it.
 Then he enrolled at Moody Bible Institute in Chicago to study theology.
 In his preliminary study of textual criticism, he learned the basic fact that we no longer possess the original writings of God’s Word.
 This really troubled Ehrman because he was taught that the original autographs were inspired by God.